Main content start

 • PHYS 25: Modern physics (special relativity, algebra-based quantum physics, cosmology); taught Spring quarter.

-The PHYS 40 series is a calculus-based introductory sequence also composed of three courses:
+The PHYS 40 series is a calculus-based introductory sequence composed of four courses:

 • PHYS 45: Heat and light; taught Autumn quarter.